 - In a heavy-bottomed large pot over medium heat, melt the butter.

-- Sprinkle the flour, white pepper, salt, and cayenne pepper over the melted butter, whisking until smooth.
+- Sprinkle the flour, white pepper, salt, and cayenne pepper over the melted butter, whisking until smooth and the mixture has thickened slightly.

 - Stir in the milk ½ cup at a time ( feel free to eyeball it ), only adding the next half cup once the previous one has been incorporated entirely.